swipswaps/dictations/README.md

 # Dictations

 Experimental progressive web application for dictations.
-Only the French language is currently supported.
+Only the English and French languages are currently supported.

 ## Disclaimer & contributions